insooth/insooth.github.io/testable-design.md

 Arguments should be as much strictly typed as possible, ideally using types that allow control over implicit conversions.
 We should think about defined function in "forall" terms, i.e. if they were defined for whole domain of possible arguments ([read more about that](https://github.com/insooth/insooth.github.io/blob/master/partial-functions-magic-values.md "https://github.com/insooth/insooth.github.io/blob/master/partial-functions-magic-values.md")).

-Having all the functions polymorphic is great, but comes with huge cost.
-Polymorphism as understood in object-oriented world is based on interfaces that are required to exposed by subtypes.
+Having all the functions polymorphic is great, but usually comes with huge cost.
+Polymorphism as understood in object-oriented world is based on interfaces that are required to be exposed by subtypes.
 In C++ it works only for "designators", so for pointers (and references).
 For instance:

 ```c++
 T foo(A& a);
 ```

 will work fine for all the types covariant to `A`, and if `A` is an abstract class (contains at least one pure `virtual` member function) we deal with "interface" &mdash; the main idea of the object-oriented design.
 We can simply use that idea to inject our prepared value of type `M` that implements `A` interface (in other words: derives `public`ly from `A` and `override`s its `virtual` member functions).
-That's the way how most of the mocking frameworks work (e.g. commonly used [GMock](https://github.com/google/googlemock/blob/master/googlemock/docs/CookBook.md#creating-mock-classes "Creating Mock Classes")), and that's the way we can test with no particular mocking framework at all.
+That's the way how most of the mocking frameworks work (e.g. widely used [GMock](https://github.com/google/googlemock/blob/master/googlemock/docs/CookBook.md#creating-mock-classes "Creating Mock Classes")), and that's the way we can test with no particular mocking framework at all.
 We can even mock `protected` and `private` `virtual` member functions too due to fact their actual location is resolved during runtime.
 Should we make then types of all the arguments being references or pointers?
 Certainly not &mdash; it is usually bad idea (and no benefit) for fundamental types.

 What if we have no interface defined and want to inject mocked value of unrelated type?
 We can use here implicit conversion to destination type.
 Implicit conversion can be achieved through conversion `operator` or conversion constructor.
 For example (see working code on [Coliru](http://coliru.stacked-crooked.com/a/fd8f5725a5c34459 "Coliru Viewer")):